FUNDED ORGANIZATIONS

 Tahoma Indian Center provides for the physical, mental, spiritual, and cultural well-being of the Urban Native population through social and cultural activities in Tacoma.

 Ted Brown Music Outreach gives musical instruments to students who would not be able to participate in a music program.
-They offer music therapy programs year-round and three summer programs: Instrument Exploration, Jazz Improv and Live It OutLoud Rock School.
+They offer music therapy programs year-round and three summer programs: Instrument Exploration, Jazz Improv, and Live It OutLoud Rock School.
 They believe music makes life better and everyone should participate.

 The Grand Cinema is an independent movie theater that focuses on films of highest quality that often would not otherwise play in Pierce County.
 As a community gathering spot, they also work to promote local filmmakers, create youth film camps, produce The Tacoma Film Festival, host visiting filmmakers, and create ongoing social dialogue through film.

-The Kareem Kandi World Orchestra is an organization dedicated to providing high-quality performances and music education to communities around the globe.
+The Kareem Kandi World Orchestra (KKWO) is an organization dedicated to providing high-quality performances and music education to communities around the globe.
 Through the use of concerts, workshops, composing, recording, and cultural exchanges, KKWO brings people together through the broad scope of music and the jazz art form.

 The Night Show is an ongoing live event series based in Tacoma, WA.
 Executed in the style of classic late-night television, The Night Show features interviews, games, and musical performances designed for a multi-cultural, multi-generational audience.

-The Puget Sounds are a “sing a long” band who plays to encourage others to sing along with them, and they place the words on a screen so everyone can sing and be a part of it all!
+The Puget Sounds are a “sing-a-long” band who plays to encourage others to sing along with them, and they place the words on a screen so everyone can sing and be a part of it all!

 Toolbox Laboratories facilitates hands-on learning opportunities for youth and adults, with the purpose of empowering individuals through equitable educational opportunities.
 They offer monthly community events where attendees can participate in a STEAM themed activity at no cost, removing barriers in accessing their programs.
 In addition, they offer woodworking and home repair classes.

-BYTM/WayOut Kids a local, non-profit organization, has developed, and implemented programming as a ‘way out’ for minority and low income under-served populations.
+BYTM/WayOut Kids, a local non-profit organization, has developed and implemented programming as a ‘way out’ for minority and low income under-served populations.
 Their team partners with organizations, school districts, parents, and teachers to educate youth through programs and community events that engage children in important issues that improve their life choices, overall health, and long-term success.

 The World Affairs Council Tacoma (WACT) is a non-profit, non-partisan organization whose mission is to promote public understanding of world affairs, and to enhance the ability of its members to engage in a global community.
 They feature guest speakers such as international figures, academics, business professionals, and journalists.